 Data Subjects may include:

-- Personnel and attendees submitting or listed in Client’s expense reports.
+Personnel listed as attendees in Client’s expense reports